 Timetabling: we need to know your learning status

-- If you are unable to come onto campus for teaching, we urgently need you to update your Covid learning status so that your teaching timetable can be adjusted.
+- If you are unable to come onto campus for teaching, please update your Covid-19 Learning Status so that your teaching timetable can be adjusted.

 - The following guide explains how to update your status.
 If you have received a positive coronavirus test, have symptoms (awaiting a test), or you are self-isolating as a ‘close contact’ or household, please also tell the University using the Coronavirus reporting form so that we can take appropriate action to protect other students and staff.

 - We are not able to take account of students' social bubbles in the allocation of teaching timetables or classes, but have put many social distancing and safety measures in place to ensure that our small-group teaching sessions are conducted in a Covid-secure environment.

 - Your individual meetings and other non-timetabled teaching events with staff will routinely be conducted online rather than in a member of staff’s office.

 - However, members of staff are able to offer students face-to-face tutorials in teaching spaces when that space can be booked and is suitable for a face-to-face meeting to be conducted safely and within previously published guidelines.

 - The Centre for Academic Development (formerly known as Upgrade Academic Skills Development) has some useful advice and tips on how to study online effectively.

 - Last year, we asked students for their feedback on the transition to online learning.
 Students offered a range of helpful tips for when studying online.
 These included:

 - Not to be afraid to ask for support from lecturer;